Understanding Parenting Plans

 - Specific examples of the bonding between father and child(ren)

-Conflicts With Father’s Rights In Colorado
+Conflicts With Father's Rights

-Father’s rights can be negatively impacted when mothers allege that a father is not fit to engage in equal parenting.
-Remember, that when a parent is alleged to have an alcohol or substance abuse concern, anger or violent behaviors, committed domestic abuse/violence, child abuse, or has a mental health disorder, or other such conditions, it must be addressed by the court, even if such allegations are untruthful.
-The truthfulness of such assertions may depend on what will most likely have a negative impact in resolving parental responsibilities disputes.
-Either parent may allege that there exists safety concerns as a result of a parent’s history of conduct that could potentially harm children.
+Father's rights can be negatively impacted when mothers allege that a father is not fit to engage in equal parenting.
+Remember, that when a parent is alleged to have an alcohol or substance abuse concern, anger or violent behaviors, committed domestic abuse/violence, child abuse, or has a mental health disorder, or other such conditions, it may be addressed by the court, even if such allegations are untruthful.
+The truthfulness of such assertions may depend on what will most likely have a negative impact in resolving parental responsibility disputes.
+Either parent may allege that there exists safety concerns as a result of a parent's history of conduct that could potentially harm children.
 In thousands of cases where the Law Offices of Gordon Shayne have represented fathers, we have seen many such cases turn on the question of the strengths and weaknesses of the actual evidence.
 Fathers should always be prepared to discuss with their lawyers the anticipated allegations that may be used by mothers who want to show that the father is dangerous or engages in unsafe behaviors.
 Lawyers who see this kind of attack against fathers can provide fathers with a plan of attack to defeat unproven or non-existent assertions.